teccr/chembot/Readme.md

 The Slack user can access even more information with attachments (see next section).

 ## Attachments
-When the user sends a query to ChemBot backend, the bot asks if it should attach additional information to the results.
+When the user sends a query to the ChemBot backend, the bot asks if it should attach additional information to the results.
 The data will be added as Slack attachments to the message.
 The options for attachments are:
 * None: No Attachment will be added.
 * Structure: PNG with the Chemical structure.
 * SDF: Link to SDF file containing chemical structure and properties.

-Finally, each successful request will always return an attachment: PubChem Reference.
+Additionally, successful requests will always return an attachment called 'PubChem Reference'.
 This attachment will contain a link to the PubChem web site.
 The link will show all the available information for the chemical structure.

 ## Help Intent
 There is a help intent in ChemBot.
 The user can request for help and choose between different topics.